JumpingKangaroo/baseball-savant-video-downloader/README.md

+### Baseball Savant Video Downloader

 This is a scraper for ruby to automatically download the videos in a search on baseball savant.
-As of right now, users still need to manually download the webpage into the working folder, but functionality for automatically downloading that may happen in the future.
+It gets the last pitch of every at bat for a given player in the given date range.
+This requires ruby and youtube-dl to be installed.
+As of now, it requires linux because the downloader uses a bash script.

+To run, do:
+  $ ruby fetch.rb <startDate> <endDate> <playerID>
+where startDate and endDate is the range of videos you are looking for in the format YEAR-MONTH-DAY (2019-05-11) Player ID is the 6-digit identifier for a player.
+It can be found in the csv on [this](http://crunchtimebaseball.com/baseball_map.html) website.
+An example command to find the at bats of Mike Trout between 5/5 and 5/11:
+  $ ruby fetch.rb 2019-05-05 2019-05-11 545361